ahmedbelgacem/PanelDataVisualization/README.md

 ```
 panel serve dashboard.py ai.py --index=templates/index.html
 ```
-This will launch the Panel dashboard in your web browser.
-The dashboard consists of three pages:
+This will launch the Panel home in your web browser.
+The other two other are :

 # Dashboard